KevinWang15/pt-rss-filter-proxy/README.md

-# pt-rss-freeleech-filter-proxy
+# pt-rss-filter-proxy

-A proxy that filters out all freeleech torrents from PT rss feeds.
+A proxy to filter PT rss feeds according to file size / freeleech or not.

 Meant to be used in conjunction with a seedbox to build up ratio.